cschanck/single-file-java/README.md

 As a friend of mine, an awesome dev, would say: "Go code in a cave".

 # Usage
+See the Overview doc for a description of current files.

 Well, eventually there will be a maven jar one supposes, but really, just download the file you need.